MercersKitchen/Introductory-CS/README.md

 # Introductory-CS
-Android App Development & Web Promotion in Synchronous or A-Synchronous Engagement
+Android App Development & Website Promotion in Synchronous or A-Synchronous Engagement

 ---

 ## Webpages

+Hyperlinks: <a href="https://github.com/QEHS-Websites/Overview">Click Here</a>
+-
 **Purpose**: laying out an information Webpage or Simple Website, hosted remotely on GitHub & using GitHub as version control and deployment
 - Integration of GitHub, Atom, and Local Browser-rendering (i.e. Chrome) to prototype with HTML and inline CSS
   - See GitHub instruction about web hosting
 - See Vertical Teaming of Introductory, Intermediate, and Advanced Computer Science
-  - <a href="https://github.com/QEHS-Websites/Overview">Click Here</a>
-  - *CAUTION: UNDER CONSTRUCTION*

 ---